Monday, 12 October, 2020

 Vienna Coffeehouse Conversations At Café Ministerium

 The Café Ministerium is a plush local favourite just off Vienna’s Ringstrasse.
-Voted the most popular coffeehouse in the city centre in 2013, civil servants from the surrounding ministries and local business people love to lunch there on red velvety seats and marble tables.
+Voted the most popular coffeehouse in the city centre in 2013, civil servants from the surrounding ministries love to lunch there on red velvety seats and marble tables.
 The Ministerium also serves as the ‚extended living room‘ for a few regulars‘ tables and club meetings.

-The café is a 10 minute walk from St. Stephen’s Cathedral through the historic centre.
-It is located just opposite the Museum for Applied Arts/Contemporary Art (MAK).
-You can choose between several dining and coffee options typical for a Viennese ‘gasthaus’ when you register for the event:
+The café is a 10-minute walk from Stephansdom through the historic centre.
+It is located just up the road from the Museum for Applied Arts (MAK).
+You can choose what to eat or drink on the evening.

 Couples and small groups are welcome.